Planning for Joint Replacement Surgery

 Greenwich Hospital's Integrative Medicine Program offers a full range of complementary and alternative treatments.
 These include therapies that help prepare patients for surgery, as well as techniques to relieve stress, promote healing and reduce pain.
 Learn more >>

 More on Patient services at Greenwich Hospital >>

-Discharge planning begins before the procedure, with the preadmission interview.
+Discharge planning begins before the procedure, at the pre-operative joint replacement class.

-Patients who stay longer will review discharge information with the care team during their hospital stay.
-An individualized plan will be developed, often in collaboration with physicians, nurses, case workers and others to address a variety of patient needs.
-These include transportation, support services, home care, medication management and rehabilitation referrals or placements.
+An individualized plan will be developed, in collaboration with physicians, nurses, case managers and others to address a variety of patient needs.
+These include being fitted for an assistive device such as crutches, transportation, support services, home care, medication management and rehabilitation referrals or placements.